DXPetti/DXPetti/README.md

 ### Hello there 👋

-I'm James Pettigrove, I'm a Systems Engineer 👷‍ with a passion for Infrastructure and End User Compute.
+I'm James Pettigrove, I'm a Solutions Engineer 👷‍ with a passion for Infrastructure and End User Compute.
 Predominately spend my days in the Microsoft stack but I'm not shy about Linux 🐧.
 When I'm not tinkering with Raspberry Pi's or Containers, I'm getting that much needed sunshine in the great outdoors 🌄

 - 🔭 I’m currently working on Managed Services for Federal Goverment customers
 - 🌱 I’m currently learning Cloud, leaning towards Azure and Kubernetes based designs